MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 That's it.
 Now, if you swipe with the card, the jukebox will open the matching folder, open the text file and send the content to the *VLC* media player.

-**Note:** you can find a number of radio stations at the [Community Radio Browser](http://www.radio-browser.info).
+**Good to know:** you can find a number of radio stations at the [Community Radio Browser](http://www.radio-browser.info).
 When you find a station you like, click on the *Save* icon which will download a file `radio.pls`.
 You can open this file with a text editor and within the file find the URL of the live web radio stream.

 **Troubleshooting:**
 * if you are playing YouTube clips, they might break off and/or stutter.
 This is a buffering issue.
 See troubleshooting at the end of this document.